Best performance and graphics settings for Battlefield V

 Same as above, this depends on the specs of your system

 Do not change this setting as it causes blurry textures.
 Totally not worth changing this.
 The game will be hardly playable.

 Framerate Limiter: Your Monitor Refresh Rate.

 This is the FPS cap.
 I suggest keeping it at the same value as your monitor refresh rate (60, 120, or 144Hz).

 Disabling the Future Frame Rendering graphics setting provides a better mouse input speed at the cost of an FPS drop, so you should turn it Off only if you have already enough FPS.
 For competitive gameplay turn it off.

 Always turn this off.
 This setting always reduces FPS.

 GPU Memory Restriction: Off.

-Turn this off you need to restrictions on GPU while gaming.
+Turn this off, you need to reduce any restrictions on GPU while gaming.

 Graphics Quality: Custom.